fbetteo/fbetteo-obsidian/bootstrap.md

 We can use bootstrap to compute confidence intervals, variance and std, bias correction (?).

 ### Watch outs.
-* Take care with dependent data since we can't sample without taking that into accound (will revisit this in chap 26-27)
+* Take care with dependent data since we can't sample without taking that into account (will revisit this in chap 26-27)
 * If the DGP is really sensitive to small changes, bootstrap can fail big time.
 For resampling this means that adding or removing a few data points must change the functionals only a little.
 Special attention to extreme values.

 ### Conclusion